-How you feel during the waking hours depends on how well you sleep at night.
+How you feel during waking hours depends on how well you sleep at night.
 Sleep is crucial for both your health and well-being.
 If you are not getting enough sleep, your mental health, physical health, safety, and quality of life diminishes.
-While you sleep, your body uses this time to maintain both your physical and mental health.
+While you sleep, your body uses this time to maintain both your physical and psychological health.
 There can be severe repercussions from lack of sleep.
-The repercussions can occur in an instant, such as falling asleep at the wheel and getting into an accident.
+The results can occur in an instant, such as falling asleep at the wheel and getting into an accident.
 The consequences can also be long-term, as lack of sleep can lead to chronic health concerns.

 Sleep is paramount for your well-being and health.
 It also strengthens your ability to solve problems and make decisions.
 Without restful sleep, your ability to control your emotions weakens.
 Unfortunately, sometimes, our body does not want to turn off, and we spend the night tossing and turning in frustration.
 Here are some general things people do to sleep better:

 - Stay in sync with your body’s natural sleep cycle: To do this, we recommend going to sleep and waking up at the same time every day.
 This sort of schedule will set your body’s clock.
 When it is your scheduled bedtime, your body will begin to feel tired.
 Also, try to avoid sleeping in, even if you are trying to catch up on lost sleep.
 It will disrupt your sleep schedule.

 - Monitor your exposure to light: When the sun sets, your brain releases a hormone called melatonin.
 When it is lighter out, your brain releases less of this hormone.
 The release of melatonin will make you sleepy, so it is helpful to go to sleep without the light of a lamp or a television screen and to avoid large amounts light one to two hours before bedtime.